An interesting innovation in the field of electric propulsion: the fuel cell powered by a “drainable” electrolytic fluid ...

-It remains to be seen: real price of the electrolyte solution, overall assessment… and in any case it will take years before finding electrolyte pumps!
+It remains to be seen: the real price of the electrolyte solution, overall balance sheet… and in any case, it will take years to find electrolyte pumps!

-We are still very far (factor 20) from the energy density of oil… But this factor can be, in practice, divided by a factor of 3.5 given the much higher “tank-wheel” yields (80 to 90%) d 'an electric vehicle than a thermal (20 to 25%) ...
+We are still very far (factor 20) from the energy density of petroleum… But this factor can be, in practice, divided by a factor of 3.5 given the much higher “tank-wheel” yields (80 to 90%) d '' an electric vehicle than a thermal (20 to 25%) ...

 Presentation by Pierre Langlois!